Coronavirus: Apprenticeship Return, Retain and Result Scheme

 - The period of retain will also adjust to reflect any in-month apprentice returners.
-For example, if an apprentice returned on the 12 November, the return month would be captured as 12 November to 11 December.
+For example, if an apprentice returned on 12 November, the return month would be captured as 12 November to 11 December.

 Result Incentive – £1,200 for successful completion of all apprenticeship components by a returned furloughed apprentice

-- This incentive is payable alongside any of the other employer incentives and will be payable on submission of proof of full framework achievement of the AppsNI or Higher Level Apprenticeship (HLA).
+- This incentive is payable alongside any of the other employer incentives and will be payable on submission of proof of full framework achievement of the ApprenticeshipsNI (AppsNI) or Higher Level Apprenticeship (HLA).

 - The timing of this payment will depend upon when the apprenticeship is successfully completed and will be payable for all successful completions beginning from 1 November 2020.